-Question: How is Bat & Ball Exit Speed Effected by Bat Size?
+Question: How is Bat & Ball Exit Speed Affected by Bat Size?

-In this baseball swing tips experiment using the Zepp (Labs) Baseball app, I wanted to use the Scientific Method to analyze what would happen to Bat Speed at Impact and Ball Exit Speed if I used a Mizuno Generation 33-inch, 30-ounce BBCOR versus a 34-inches, 31-ounces, same model.
+In this baseball swing tips experiment using the BlastMotion Baseball app, I wanted to use the Scientific Method to analyze what would happen to Bat Speed at Impact and Ball Exit Speed if I used a Mizuno Generation 33-inch, 30-ounce BBCOR versus a 34-inches, 31-ounces, same model.

 CLICK HERE for an article titled “The Physics of Baseball”.
 Read under the subhead titled, “Swing speed vs. bat weight”.